Business Law in Pakistan

 - Joint venture in Pakistan

-Main forms of business organizations adopted by the public sector, where the government wishes to undertake an enterprise, in Pakistan are either a limited liability company or a statutory corporation.
+The main forms of business organizations adopted by the public sector, where the government wishes to undertake an enterprise, in Pakistan are either limited liability companies or statutory corporations.

 Companies Ordinance, 1984